 The following are definitions of terms used in this Summary Plan Description (SPD).
-For your convenience words that are defined in this section appear throughout the document text with initial capitalization.
+For your convenience words that are defined in this section appear throughout the document text within the lapst lization.
 These terms, regardless of capitalization, shall have the meanings indicated, unless the context clearly requires otherwise.
 The following are general definitions, and the presence of any definition in this Section is not, in and of itself, an indication of the existence of a benefit under the Plan.